Pics for LinkedIn and Your Resume: 2 for the price of 1Take and choose a photo for your LinkedIn profile and resume November 10, 2022 ·

 - Show your “mouth open, head back” monster laugh

 - Hide your face with the sunglasses or any filter

 - Choose poorly-lit or blurry pictures

 - Let the background take central stage

 You’re going to have a thousand questions as you prepare to take the photo that could, quite literally, make your dream career happen.
 What to wear, what file size, how to shoot, how to smile - all will whiz through your head at some point.
-Don’t jump into conclusions too early!
+Don’t jump to conclusions too early!

 Follow the advice given below.
-We aim to have covered the hot topics and hit all the essentials you’ll be wondering so now all that’s left is to wish the best of luck landing that gig you’ve always wanted!
+We aim to have covered the hot topics and hit all the essentials you’ll be wondering so now all that’s left is to wish you the best of luck landing that gig you’ve always wanted!